In memory of Chaya Mirel bat R’ Avraham

 Answer

 It is not only permitted, but halachically encouraged to clean yourself as thoroughly as possible before performing a hefsek taharah.
 The purpose of the hefsek taharah and moch dahuk is to establish that uterine bleeding has stopped.
-Cleaning beforehand is encouraged so that old blood in the vagina should not mislead us into thinking that bleeding continues.
+Cleaning beforehand is encouraged to avoid finding old blood on bedikot.

-Please note, however, that you may not clean yourself in this fashion after the hefsek taharah, prior to performing the bedikot of the seven clean days.
-These bedikot are intended to confirm that you have remained clean after the hefsek taharah and moch dachuk.
+Please note that you may not clean yourself in this fashion after the hefsek taharah, prior to performing the bedikot of the seven clean days.
+These bedikot are intended to confirm that bleeding has not resumed after the hefsek taharah and moch dachuk.
 Cleaning oneself internally is permitted during the clean days, but one should wait at least fifteen minutes between washing internally and doing a bedikah.
 Thorough internal cleaning such as douching should be avoided.
 A stain found on a tampon (or any item inserted internally), during the clean days or at any other time, would be treated like a stain on a bedikah.

 Yoatzot Halacha: Answering Women’s Halachic Questions